- Feature Links

 Scott County’s mission is to advance safe, healthy, and livable communities through citizen-focused solutions.
 To help achieve this mission, the County Board approved a five-year strategic plan which includes a focus on community engagement and reducing disparities.
 Recent events have only strengthened our commitment to the work that needs to be done.
 As a County, we will work to engage the community in how we move forward through active listening, fostering dialogue, and gaining a deeper understanding of these important issues.
 Through these conversations, we will look for meaningful and sustainable action that supports prosperity and community vitality for all residents, now and for generations to come.

-Every Minnesotan can call the Discrimination Helpline at 1-833-454-0148 or complete and submit this online form.
+Every Minnesotan can call the Discrimination Helpline at 1-833-454-0148 or complete and submit this online form: Report Discrimination Form.
 The helpline is staffed Monday through Friday, 8:00 a.m. to 4:30 p.m.
 (MN Department of Human Rights)